LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/Protecting-customer-data.md

 ### AES-256 GCM Data Encryption

 **Description**
-Conversation transcripts and other session variables can be stored encrypted upon client request on the LivePerson storage servers.
+Conversation transcripts and other [engagement attributes](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) can be stored encrypted upon client request on the LivePerson storage servers.
 Conversational Cloud stores various types of sensitive data in different data storage types for different retention periods.
-Implementing a strong encryption method is crucial for protecting such data from potential unauthorized access and for complying with laws and regulations dictated to us directly or indirectly by our customers.
-The encryption is based on AES 256bit encryption and controlled by the application server, not by the storage platforms.
+Implementing a strong encryption method is crucial for protecting such data from potential unauthorized access and for complying with laws and regulations dictated to LivePerson directly or indirectly by its customers.
+The encryption is using a 256-bit AES GCM encryption algorithm and controlled by the application server, not by the storage platforms.

 **What’s New?**
 The new data-at-rest encryption solution is using the existing LivePerson in-house encryption library, enhanced to use AES 256 GCM encryption using Java8, and supports FIPS 140-2.
-Oracle DB was replaced by Hashicorp Vault which is used as the key management service (KMS), providing full key management.
+Oracle DB was replaced by Hashicorp Vault as the key management service (KMS), providing full key management capabilities.
 All LivePerson services were updated to use Vault APIs, via the new encryption library, to fetch the keys for encrypt/decrypt operations.

 **How do I turn it on?**
 In case your encryption is turned on - the move to the new encryption is transparent and no actions required on your side.
 In case your encryption is turned off (or you are not sure if you have the encryption feature enabled) - please contact your CSM/Support to activate the encryption feature.

 **When will this be available?**
-We will start rolling out to customers in early February 2021.
-Rollout should be finalized by the end of Q1.
+We will start rolling out to customers in early February 2021(early adopters).
+Rollout should be finalized by the middle of Q2.

+**What’s Next?
+In the next phases we are working on
+* A periodic automatic key rotation (currently done on-demand per site/account)
+* Encryption by default for all LivPerson accounts.

 ## Application Layer
 Account data can only be accessed through the web-based console or LivePerson API’s.